hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 ## Required tasks<a name="required"></a>

-On the installer system, ensure the following required tasks are completed before you begin the installation.
+Make sure the following required tasks are completed before you begin the installation.

 - [Preparing your network](#network_prepare)
 - [Obtain a public key](#pub-key)